 I’m excited to work with Ellevest to start this conversation about women and money.
-I will receive compensation if you become an Ellevest client.
+I will receive compensation if you become an Ellevest member.

 Investing is a common financial goal for the New Year.
 However, between paying bills and just trying to keep everything together, where is the additional money going to come from?
-The good news is once you know where to get the money, you can invest with a site like Ellevest which has the mission of making investing simpler and more in line with the needs of women.
+The good news is once you know where to get the money, you can invest with a site like Ellevest which is a financial company for women by women.
 But where does the money come from?

 Although the 7 strategies shared in this post may not seem like they yield a whole lot of money, it is important to just get started so you can begin to build momentum that will help to provide the motivation and encouragement needed to keep going.
 Also, when you start investing early, you have the benefit of time which allows you to benefit more from compounding (with time, your investment has a longer time to grow and then those earnings continue to be reinvested).
 This ultimately allows you to invest a smaller amount of money over a longer period of time and see a larger benefit than if you invested more later.